refunders/refund.shiny/README.md

 # `refund.shiny`

-## Interactive plots of functional data analyses..
+## Interactive plots of functional data analyses.

 The primary function is `plot.shiny`, which calls other functions depending on the class of the object.
 (So far, the only supported classes are "fpca" for functional principal components analyses and "fosr" for function on scalar regression).